zx0223winner/AMRLearn/README.md

 # AMR_Learn

-### 1. AMRLearn: A machine learning pipeline to characterize antimicrobial resistance associated with SNPs in microbiome
+### 1. AMRLearn: A machine learning pipeline for characterization of antimicrobial resistance determinants in microbiobial genomic data

 ### 2. What's AMRLearn?

->Explore the genome diversity and specificity of microorganisms to uncover Antimicrobial resistance(AMR) within-host evolution.
-Focus on a smaller number of samples to explore the potential for high-quality de novo assembly, AMRLearn represents a useful tool for researchers to preliminarily explore the AMR from whole genome sequencing data in microbiome.
+>Single-nucleotide polymorphisms (SNPs) are useful biomarkers for linking genotype to phenotype in a wide variety of biological contexts.
+In the realm of microbiology, this includes the study of host-pathogen interactions and antimicrobial resistance (AMR), which is one of the greatest threats facing humanity.

->A small dataset of simulated data extracted and modified from the public resource (Moradigaravand et al., 2018) were used for the purpose of testing the pipeline only.
-With more experimental data to be trained from users, the pipeline will have better predictions.
+>However, traditional antimicrobial susceptibility testing (AST) and minimum inhibitory concentration (MIC) experiments are time-consuming and viable only for cultivable bacteria.
+Machine learning is a potentially powerful and rapid tool for predicting AMR from bacterial genome sequence data.

->Based on supervised machine learning algorithms (Linear regression, Ridge regression, Lasso regression, Support Vector Machine(SVM)), five different classification models were used to build and train SNPs.
+>Here we present AMRLearn, a machine learning pipeline to assist users in the prediction and visualization of AMR phenotypes associated with SNP genotypes.
+We describe the steps needed for input data preparation, prediction model selection and result visualization.
+AMRLearn is a useful tool for researchers wanting to extract information relevant to AMR from whole genome sequence data.

 2.1 generate the lcoation info from genbank file